ariesGitterHub/odin-weather-app/README.md

 ## Defining the icon set parameter in the Weather API
 https://www.visualcrossing.com/resources/documentation/weather-api/defining-icon-set-in-the-weather-api/?gad_source=1&gclid=EAIaIQobChMIgMHTpKHciAMVMlFHAR3IxSMMEAAYASAAEgKa2_D_BwE

-## visualcrossing/WeatherIcons
+## Visualcrossing/WeatherIcons - UNUSED
 Public
 https://github.com/visualcrossing/WeatherIcons

-## Alternate weather icons for use
+## Alternate weather icons for use - UNUSED
 https://github.com/erikflowers/weather-icons

 ## Useful astronomical data and how to use it
 https://www.visualcrossing.com/resources/documentation/weather-api/how-to-include-sunrise-sunset-and-moon-phase-data-into-your-api-requests/

-## Trying to see foreign language writing systems
+## Fix to see foreign language writing systems so blank characters are not rendered
-installed: sudo apt install fonts-noto fonts-noto-cjk fonts-arabeyes fonts-wqy-microhei fonts-indic sudo apt-get install fonts-noto sudo apt-get install fonts-noto-cjk
+Installed: sudo apt install fonts-noto fonts-noto-cjk fonts-arabeyes fonts-wqy-microhei fonts-indic sudo apt-get install fonts-noto sudo apt-get install fonts-noto-cjk

-## Units of Measurement
+## Units of Measurement used with Virtual Crossing Data
 https://www.visualcrossing.com/resources/documentation/weather-data/weather-data-documentation/

-## Moon Icons
+## General Weather Icons
-Modified variants of moon phase icons from https://www.svgrepo.com/collection/iconhub-glyph-icons/ (specifically: https://www.svgrepo.com/collection/emojione-mono-emojis/)
+I ended up making most of my own weather icons for this project, so please cite me, "ariesGitterHub" if you used them.
+The exceptions are the title img icons of the wind, the weathervane, and the windy weather icons, which are all heavily modified version of weather icons found on https://www.svgrepo.com .